 As soon as we open our eyes, grim news greet us every morning, be it from the local news networks or from the social media.
 The usual fare being the number of newly tested positive cases and of those who succumbed to the virus are made known every day.
 In addition, numerous charts tracking all kinds of data and trends and analyses are released every day without fail.

 But as all things of this world, where there is a ‘Ying’, there is a ‘Yang’.
 For all the grim news that have greeted us, there are also good news.
 Well, at least for Malaysians anyway.
-The number of those who recovered and got discharged on a daily basis makes for encouraging news, as is the total number.
+The number of those who recovered and got discharged on a daily basis makes for encouraging news.
 It shows there is still hope even when you are tested positive for the virus, and hope is very much in demand during these worrisome times.

 Being cooped up at home 24/7 and for weeks in a row can drive some of us ‘crazy’, if it hasn’t yet.
 The inactivity and the boredom does, admittedly, get to you especially when there is no form of distraction.
 All large forms of gathering have been banned until further notice and as a result, all forms of sports have been suspended.